 - Worked with them to define their brand strategies, stories and customer engagement model

-- Identify all of the possible design assets and media requirements
+- Identified all of the possible design assets and media requirements needed

-- Deliver refreshing and energized brand guidelines after surveying key stakeholders and analyzing results
+- Delivered refreshing and energized brand guidelines after surveying key stakeholders and analyzing results

-- Develop new logos that both honoured the past but committed to the future of each sport, Karate also received a set of provincial logos to help provide them with improved unity across the Karate Provincial Sport Organizations (PSO)
+- Developed new logos that both honoured the past and committed to the future of each sport.
+This also involved a set of provincial logos for Karate for greater unity across the Karate Provincial Sport Organizations (PSO)